A Job is Not a Career

 • Thinning down the list….

-• Sort the list by ROI
+• First Sort the list by ROI (how fast you get your education money back)

 You want to make sure that you pick a career that will quickly pay off the cost of your education.
 The lowest ROI year number is the one you should prefer.